greatscottgadgets/cynthion/firmware/moondancer/README.md

 #### 3. configure cargo to use gdb

-By default the firmware uses `apollo` to flash your firmware and bitstream to Cynthion.
+By default the firmware uses the `cynthion` command-line tool to flash your firmware and bitstream to Cynthion.

 You will therefore need to modify the `.cargo/config.toml` configuration file to instead use `gdb` as the runner for your firmware: